Button collectors, like all collectors, are varied in ther focus, but most share an interest in the where, when and what their buttons were made of.

 Shell (apart from pearl-shell)

-Wood (including nuts)
+Wood (including nuts and bark)

 In America several companies developed a way to make household novelty products, including buttons, from wooden composition material that could be easily moulded.
 This saved the time and expense needed for hand carving.
 These include Syroco, Burwood, ANN and GAP.
 However, according to “The Big Book of Buttons”, the origins go back to the 1850s when hardened wood (bois dura) buttons were made in France.
 These consisted of sawdust and albumen, coloured bronze or jet black, with the buttons usually decorated with cameo style heads.
 Then in the 1880s, during the craze for metal picture buttons, several manufacturers made picture buttons of pressed or moulded wood composition.
 The composition was pulped or powered wood with fillers and binders.
 You could achieve more detailed designs with this material than by pressing designs on wood.
 Albert Parent and Company made good quality buttons of this type.
 They have a metal back plate marked with the company name (AP&C Paris).